ericnishio/ericnishio.github.io/_posts/2015-03-02-web-design-tips-for-programmers.md

 ## 1. Find inspiration on the web

-Before you begin, spend an hour searching for the kinds of designs you like.
+Before you begin, spend an hour searching for designs you personally like.
 Do some research on recent web design trends.
 Take screenshots of design elements you like, and stash them in a folder (I save them in Evernote).
 Start building a scrapbook.
 It will come in handy later when you’re stuck and in need of